munificent/craftinginterpreters/book/parsing-expressions.md

 those operators in an expression without using explicit grouping.

 Likewise, some operators are **non-associative**.
 That means it's an error to use that operator more than once in a sequence.
+For example, Perl's range operator isn't associative, so `a .. b` is OK, but `a .. b .. c` is an error.

 </aside>